 - Stability Assessment

 Friday, Saturday and most of the day on Sunday will be spent traveling in the backcountry with your instructor to participate in experiential sessions that examine topics discussed in the classroom.
 Field sessions include multiple burial companion rescue, route finding and safe travel, backcountry stability assessment, full and test pit profiles, fracture line profiles and a snow crystallography lab.
 These sessions will also be an opportunity for instructors to evaluate where students need the continued study to best support their aspirations.

 Students receive the Snow, Weather, and Avalanches: Observation Guidelines for Avalanche Programs in the United States 2010 edition AAA, USFS. as a part of the course.
-Students use the Level II Course Manual and an AIARE field book for the course.
+Students use the Level II Course Manual and a field book for the course.
 We also recommend that students read the Avalanche Handbook (3rd edition) prior to the course.
-An AIARE Level II Course Certificate is provided at the end of the course.
+An Rec Level II Course Certificate is provided at the end of the course.

 - Course Introduction, Chicks Welcome Bags and Outcomes

 - Introduction to Decision Making